RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-10-february-2022.md

 ### Issues resolved in build 100

 - RS74171 - A new command was added as part of Redis 6.2: [XAUTOCLAIM](https://redis.io/commands/xautoclaim/).
 When used in an Active-Active configuration, this command may cause Redis shards to crash, potentially resulting in data loss.
 The issue is fixed in Redis Enterprise Software version 6.2.12.
 Additionally, we recommend enabling AOF persistence for all Active-Active configurations.

+### Issues resolved in build 121

+- RS68668, RS72082 - Improvements for internode encryption certification rotation
+- RS72304 - Avoid starting a master shard when both master and replica shards crash and the replica did not finish recovery
+- RS74469 - Fix for some Redis Active-Active + Redis Streams scenarios that could lead to shard crash during backup; failure to backup```

 ## Security